tanayk2610/AutoBot/Docs/BOT.md

 ## Task Tracking

-We use Trello Cards and Pivotal Tasks to task tracking of this project.
+We use Trello Cards and Pivotal Tasks to perform task tracking of this project.
 We define one Trello card for each task : Use case refinement, Mocking Service Components, Bot Integration, Bot Platform, Selenium Testing and Creating Screencast.
 In each Card you can see checklist items for each use case.
-We define Pivotal Task for each checklist item.
-For example Mocking Services Trello has 3 checklist for use case 1, use case 2 and use case 3 and each checklist has a Pivotal Task.
+We have defined a Pivotal Task for each checklist item, for example, Mocking Services card in Trello has 3 checklist items - one each for use case 1, use case 2 and use case 3, and each checklist has a Pivotal Task assigned to it (shown in WORKSHEET.md).
 You can see our task tracking for week 1 to week 3 in [WORKSHEET.md](https://github.ncsu.edu/bbansal/AutoBots/blob/master/Docs/WORKSHEET.md).

 ## Screencast